minezzig/grubdash/README.md

 #grubdash

-A back-end project that focuses on building APIs with complex validation.
+A back-end Express and node.js project that focuses on building APIs with complex validation.

 **Learning objectives included:**
 - Running tests from the command line